SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/model-generalities.md

 The *Model* node includes basic information about the outcome of the model identification procedure and checking the goodness of fit.
 The summary information about the final model is available directly from the main *Model* node.
-The content of this panel depends on the specifications used for processing and the results of the seasonal adjustment[^63].
+The content of this panel depends on the [settings](../reference-manual/modelling-specifications.html) applied to the modelling procedure.

 {: .text-center.image-wrapper}